xxl4/me/source/_posts/IT-security-2024-09-21.md

 **Crest secures FCDO funding to help overseas countries increase their cyber-readiness**

+* The funding will be used to deliver Crest's Cyber Security Capacity Building Programme in a number of countries, including Nigeria, Ghana, Kenya, and South Africa.
+* The programme will provide training and support to government officials, law enforcement, and businesses to help them improve their cyber security posture.
+* The funding is part of the UK government's commitment to supporting developing countries in their efforts to improve their cyber security.

-Crest, the industry body for the UK cyber security sector, has secured funding from the Foreign, Commonwealth and Development Office (FCDO) to help overseas countries increase their cyber-readiness.
+The Centre for Research and Evidence on Security Threats (Crest) has secured funding from the UK Foreign, Commonwealth & Development Office (FCDO) to help overseas countries increase their cyber-readiness.

-The funding will be used to deliver a range of activities, including:
+The funding will be used to deliver Crest's Cyber Security Capacity Building Programme in a number of countries, including Nigeria, Ghana, Kenya, and South Africa.
+The programme will provide training and support to government officials, law enforcement, and businesses to help them improve their cyber security posture.

+The programme will focus on a number of key areas, including:

-* Developing and delivering training programmes for cyber security professionals in overseas countries
+* Developing national cyber security strategies and policies
-* Establishing partnerships between UK and overseas cyber security organisations
+* Building capacity for cyber incident response
-* Supporting the development of national cyber security strategies and policies in overseas countries
+* Raising awareness of cyber security risks and threats

-The project will be delivered in partnership with the National Cyber Security Centre (NCSC) and the Department for International Trade (DIT).

-Crest CEO, Ian Glover, said: "We are delighted to have secured this funding from the FCDO.
-This will allow us to continue our work in helping overseas countries to improve their cyber-readiness and protect themselves from cyber threats."

-The FCDO Minister for Asia Amanda Milling said: "The UK is a world leader in cyber security and we are committed to sharing our expertise with overseas countries.
-This funding will help Crest to deliver vital training and support to help countries improve their cyber-readiness and protect themselves from cyber threats."

-The project will run for three years and will be delivered in a number of countries, including:

-* Nigeria
-* Kenya
-* Ghana
-* Tanzania
-* Ethiopia

-**About Crest**

-Crest is the industry body for the UK cyber security sector.
-We represent over 300 organisations, including cyber security consultancies, product and service vendors, and academic institutions.
-Our mission is to make the UK the safest place in the world to do business online.

-**About the FCDO**

-The Foreign, Commonwealth and Development Office (FCDO) is the UK government department responsible for foreign affairs and international development.
-The FCDO is committed to supporting overseas countries to improve their cyber-readiness and protect themselves from cyber threats.

-**Contact**

-For more information, please contact:

-Crest
-press@crest-uk.org
-0203 858 0390

-FCDO
-pressoffice@fcdo.gov.uk
-020 7008 3100
+* Promoting international cooperation on cyber security

+The funding is part of the UK government's commitment to supporting developing countries in their efforts to improve their cyber security.
+The UK government has recognised that cyber security is a global issue and that it is important to work with international partners to address the threats posed by cyber crime.

+Crest is a leading research centre on cyber security and has been working with overseas countries to improve their cyber security for a number of years.
+Crest has a proven track record of delivering successful capacity building programmes and is well-positioned to help the UK government meet its objectives.

+The Cyber Security Capacity Building Programme is a vital part of the UK government's efforts to improve global cyber security.
+The programme will help to build the capacity of overseas countries to defend themselves against cyber threats and will contribute to a more secure and prosperous world.

 ## Automation driving SD-WAN optimisation
 [Read more](https://www.computerweekly.com/feature/Automation-driving-SD-WAN-optimisation)

 Published: Mon, 16 Sep 2024 03:00:00 GMT

-**Automation Driving SD-WAN Optimisation**
+## Automation Driving SD-WAN Optimisation

-Software-defined wide area networks (SD-WANs) offer flexible and scalable connectivity for enterprises.
-However, managing and optimising SD-WANs can be complex and time-consuming.
-Automation can play a crucial role in streamlining these tasks and improving overall network performance.
+SD-WAN (Software-Defined Wide Area Network) has revolutionized network management by centralizing control and automating many tasks.
+This automation is crucial for optimizing SD-WAN performance and delivering a seamless user experience.

-**Benefits of Automating SD-WAN Optimisation:**
+### Benefits of Automation in SD-WAN Optimisation

+* **Reduced complexity:** Automation eliminates manual configurations and error-prone processes, reducing network complexity.
-* **Reduced Operational Costs:** Automating tasks such as configuration, provisioning, and troubleshooting frees up IT resources for more strategic initiatives.
+* **Increased efficiency:** Automated management and monitoring tasks free up IT resources for other strategic initiatives.
-* **Improved Network Efficiency:** Automated monitoring and analysis can identify and resolve performance issues proactively, ensuring optimal network utilisation.
-* **Increased Agility:** Automation enables rapid deployment and modification of SD-WAN configurations to meet changing business needs.
+* **Improved performance:** Real-time traffic analysis and path selection optimize network performance and reduce latency.
-* **Enhanced Security:** Automated security updates and monitoring can mitigate threats and improve network resilience.
+* **Enhanced security:** Automated security updates and compliance checks strengthen network security posture.

-**Automation Tools and Techniques:**

-* **Network Management Systems:** These tools provide a centralised platform for managing and monitoring SD-WAN environments, including automated configuration and analytics.
-* **Artificial Intelligence (AI) and Machine Learning (ML):** AI/ML algorithms can analyse network data and identify patterns, enabling predictive maintenance and proactive optimisation.
-* **Cloud-Based Management:** Cloud-hosted platforms offer automated provisioning, configuration, and monitoring capabilities for SD-WANs.
-* **Application Programming Interfaces (APIs):** APIs allow automation tools to integrate with SD-WAN vendors' platforms, facilitating seamless configuration and data exchange.
+* **Lower costs:** Automation reduces operating expenses by eliminating the need for manual intervention and additional hardware.

-**Automating Key SD-WAN Optimisation Tasks:**
+### Types of Automation in SD-WAN Optimisation

+**1. Zero-Touch Provisioning:**
-* **Configuration:** Automate the deployment and provisioning of SD-WAN devices and virtual network functions (VNFs).
+* Automatically configures and deploys SD-WAN devices with minimal human intervention.
-* **Performance Monitoring:** Establish automated monitoring to track key metrics such as latency, jitter, and packet loss.
-* **Traffic Engineering:** Use automation to optimise routing and traffic flow according to business priorities and application requirements.
-* **Security Management:** Automate security updates, patching, and monitoring to ensure network protection.
+* Simplifies device deployment and reduces downtime.

+**2. Path Selection and Optimisation:**
+* Uses real-time traffic analysis and AI algorithms to select the optimal path for traffic flow.
+* Optimizes performance by balancing load and minimizing latency.

+**3. Application Recognition and Prioritisation:**
+* Automatically identifies and classifies applications using deep packet inspection.
+* Prioritizes critical applications for optimal user experience.

+**4. Gateway Selection and Failover:**
+* Selects the most appropriate gateway for traffic based on latency, bandwidth, and cost.
+* Automatically fails over to backup gateways in case of outages.

+**5. Network Monitoring and Diagnostics:**
+* Monitors network performance, identifies anomalies, and generates alerts.
+* Facilitates proactive troubleshooting and problem resolution.

-**Best Practices for Successful Automation:**
+### Best Practices for SD-WAN Automation

-* **Define Clear Objectives:** Identify the specific areas of SD-WAN optimisation that will benefit from automation.
+* **Define clear automation goals:** Determine the specific areas of network management that will benefit from automation.
-* **Use Proven Tools:** Choose reputable automation tools with a proven track record in SD-WAN management.
+* **Use reliable and vendor-agnostic solutions:** Choose automation tools that work seamlessly with your SD-WAN infrastructure.
-* **Integrate with Vendor APIs:** Leverage vendor APIs to ensure compatibility and seamless integration.
-* **Test and Validate:** Thoroughly test and validate automated processes to avoid potential disruptions.
+* **Implement a phased approach:** Start by automating simpler tasks and gradually expand to more complex functions.
-* **Monitor and Adjust:** Continuously monitor the performance of automated tasks and make adjustments as needed to ensure optimal results.
+* **Regularly review and optimize processes:** Monitor automation performance and make adjustments as needed to improve efficiency.

-**Conclusion:**

-Automation is transforming SD-WAN optimisation, enabling enterprises to manage and improve their networks with greater efficiency, agility, and security.
-By embracing automation tools and best practices, organisations can unlock the full potential of SD-WANs and drive seamless connectivity for their business operations.
+* **Ensure security and compliance:** Implement security measures and adhere to regulatory compliance requirements throughout the automation process.

+### Conclusion

+Automation plays a pivotal role in optimizing SD-WAN performance and delivering a superior user experience.
+By reducing complexity, increasing efficiency, and enhancing security, automation empowers IT teams to manage networks effectively and cost-efficiently.
+Adopting best practices and embracing a phased approach will enable enterprises to reap the full benefits of SD-WAN automation and drive network optimisation.

 ## UK unites nations to discuss closing global cyber skills gap
 [Read more](https://www.computerweekly.com/news/366610401/UK-unites-nations-to-discuss-closing-global-cyber-skills-gap)